rakaur/groupthink/README.md

 For development, the included `docker-compose.yml` will run the application and a postgres container alongside.
-The application files will be shared with the container, and the entry point will be `puma -C config/puma.rb`.
+The application files will be shared with the container, and the entry point will be `rails server`.
+You will need to set `POSTGRES_PASSWORD` in `.env` for initial setup of the database container.
+See `.env-example`.

 ### Database